jobranch2019/Airline_Safety/README.md

 # DSC640_Airline_Safety
-Term project for DSC640 Data Presentation and Visualization.
-Includes dashboard, executive summary, social media posts, and infographic.
-Four separate 'tasks' fulfill project requirements.
+This is a data presentation and visualization project with the goal of convincing business travelers that it is safe to fly on our airline even during COVID.
+Includes dashboard, social media post, infographic, and voice-over PowerPoint presentation.